pushkarjajoria/Tresillo/README.md

 ## Research question:

+**Can we detect the “Tresillo” rhythm in music pieces given a MIDI file?
+Did the popularity of the “Tresillo” increase over the past few decades?**

 -   Developpement of the use of the "Tresillo" rhythm pattern in popular music (US-charts)

 -   The larger context of the research questions is the enlarging influence of Latin American culture in the Us culture, and thereby influencing the western culture in general.